tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

-This package generates **KSQL** push and pull queries from your .NET C# LINQ queries.
-You can filter, project, limit, etc. your push notifications server side with [ksqlDB push queries](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-rest-api/streaming-endpoint/).
+This package enables the generation of **KSQL** push and pull queries from LINQ queries in your .NET C# code.
+It allows you to perform server-side filtering, projection, limiting, and other operations on push notifications using [ksqlDB push queries](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-rest-api/streaming-endpoint/).
 You can continually process computations over unbounded (potentially never-ending) streams of data.
 It also allows you to execute SQL [statements](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/) via the REST API such as inserting records into streams and creating tables, types, etc. or execute admin operations such as listing streams.